 “The SWAC has the money and the teams, but the MEAC has a full-time commissioner, a full-time public relations man, a staffed office,” FAMU AD Hansel Tookes told the Tallahassee Democrat.

 “There is no doubt this is quite a lift for the conference and gets us back up to six schools,” Free told The Morning News.
 “Now we can reach our objective of an automatic berth in the Division I playoffs and it can help us attract even more schools.”

 By the early 1980s, the league was officially a part of Divison I, but things weren’t exactly smooth.
 The conference was given an automatic bid to the NCAA Men’s Basketball Tournament in 1981, which was claimed by Howard.

 The football playoffs were another story, one that almost lost the conference FAMU.
 A 1983 scheduling conflict between FAMU and BCC, led to FAMU being declared ineligible for the title.
 FAMU’s ineligibility meant that the conference had only five teams

 January 1984 was another turning point for the conference.
-Morgan State was re-admitted to the conference in 1984, which was good as it faced the real possiblity of losing FAMU, and possibly even North Carolina A&T.
+Morgan State was re-admitted to the conference that year, which was good as it faced the real possibility of losing FAMU, and possibly even North Carolina A&T.